 EEB’s Seed Grant Program aims to support our faculty as they develop external research proposals.
 The seed grant program prioritizes projects that bring together new ideas and collaborations.
 Core EEB faculty are eligible to submit seed grant proposals with a maximum request of $20k per project.

-A formal call for proposals is announced in late fall.
+A formal call for proposals is announced late in the fall term.
 The seed grant committee reviews and ranks all proposals and funds are dispersed to selected projects in April.
-The 2020-2021 call for funding is closed for the academic year but proposals may be considered off-cycle if external deadlines necessitate a different timeline.
+The 2020-2021 call for funding is closed but proposals may be considered off-cycle if external deadlines necessitate a different timeline.

 2020-2021 funded projects